 Overview#

-During hackweeks we invite participants to collaborate on group projects in small teams of 3 to 6 people.
+During the hackweek, participants will collaborate on group projects in small teams of 3 to 6 people.
 Projects provide unique opportunities for networking, advancing research, and learning.
-We encourage you to start thinking now about project topics.
-We will included a short list of potential topics on this website, drawn from your application forms.
-More information on project planning will be forthcoming.
+We encourage you to start thinking now about project topics!

 We encourage you to be creative in how you design your project work!
 Here are some ways people have used project time in the past: